-I write this review whilst lazing on the balcony of my Junior suite, dappled in sunlight at the new JW Marriott in Venice.
+I write this review whilst lazing on the balcony of my Junior suite, dappled in sunlight at the new JW Marriott Venice.
 The outlook is not what you would expect of Venice, all I can hear is birdsong and all I can see is an expanse of green forested gardens with the odd glimpse of Venetian Lagoon through the trees.

 Opened just over 2 months ago in March 2015 this is an impressive hotel.
-Arrive by water taxi if you can, not only is this a glameous way to travel through Venice, but the dock at the JW Marriott is like something out of a Bond movie, providing a great first view of the property.
+Arrive by water taxi if you can, not only is this a glamorous way to travel through Venice, but the dock at the JW Marriott is like something out of a Bond movie, providing a great first view of the property.
 Experience of water taxis has taught me to resist the childlike urge to stand up throughout a journey, failure to do so on past trips has left me with a hairdo resembling that of a seafarer caught in a force 9, not a look I intended to sport as we glided into the stylish and cavernous dock under the hotel, welcomed off the boat by three smartly dressed JW Marriott staff members.

 The Island of Isola delle Rosa

-The roof top infinity pool, located just beyond a rooftop bar and restaurant area seems to tick all the boxes and in the main it did.
+The rooftop infinity pool, located just beyond a rooftop bar and restaurant area seems to tick all the boxes and in the main it did.
 Gobsmackingly good views from comfy seating on a beautifully decked terrace.
 Music playing in the background and plenty of daybeds and loungers.
 Dip your foot in and the pool is as warm as a slipper, perfect for lounging in the bubbles at the edge.
 Perfect, except for the fact it is incredibly shallow.
 The water level came up to my hips and when you wanted to get from one side to the other, looking stylish and chic you found yourself crawling across the pool.
-The kids were loving it, as even my four year old could touch the bottom, but my only effort at a length was abruptly terminated by smashing both my knees on the bottom.
-The pool is perfect for lazing with mega views into Venice, sitting so close to the edge of the roof that you almost felt you could topple into the sea below, but for me it was simply too shallow for a swim.
-Thankfully there is another outdoor “family” pool hidden away the greenery of the Island which is a bit of a trek in your dressing gown, but offers the option of swimming, along with some more extremely comfy loungers and just across from a young kids playpark.
+The kids were loving it, as even my four-year-old could touch the bottom, but my only effort at a length was abruptly terminated by smashing both my knees on the bottom.
+The pool is perfect for lazing with mega views into Venice, sitting so close to the edge of the roof that you almost felt you could topple into the sea below, but for me, it was simply too shallow for a swim.
+Thankfully there is another outdoor “family” pool hidden away in the greenery of the Island which is a bit of a trek in your dressing gown but offers the option of swimming, along with some more extremely comfy loungers just across from a young kids playpark.

 Behind the rooftop pool and loungers is a large expanse of decking edged by flowers and filled with comfy seats and sofas.
-It is a truly magical place to have an evening Bellini as you can watch the sun set over the domes of Venice and across the Adriatic – easily the best rooftop bar in Venice.
+It is a truly magical place to have an evening Bellini as you can watch the sunset over the domes of Venice and across the Adriatic – easily the best rooftop bar in Venice.
 We have spent many an evening admiring the view always finding something new to gaze at, with the attentive staff refilling our glassed well past sundown.